 E-Cigarettes and Vaping

-Vaping and e-cigarettes are treated the same as traditional smoking at Milwaukee Airport under Wisconsin law.
-They are banned indoors throughout the terminal and must be used in the outdoor designated zones only.
+Vaping and e-cigarettes are treated the same as traditional smoking at Milwaukee Airport.
+They are not allowed indoors throughout the terminal and must be used in the outdoor designated areas only.
 This includes all gate areas, restrooms, restaurants, and shops.
 TSA allows vape devices in carry-on bags but they cannot be packed in checked luggage.

 Summary